dddrrreee/cs140e-22win/labs/13-vm-ops/MEMORY-ORDER-cheatsheet.md

    - 5, 7: this sequence required whenever we invalidate BTB (see 2.7.5).

    - 5, 6: I think clearer to reverse (5) and (6) : but all examples
-     show in this order Why?
+     show in this order.
+Why?
 Just b/c both are long operations and there are no branches?
+Are they relying on (4) and (5) occuring in order?

 ----------------------------------------------------------------------
 ##### B2.7.3 TLB maintance ops